Biloela's beloved three-year-old is medically evacuated from Christmas Island with sepsis

-Three-year-old Tharnicaa Murugappan was flown to Perth for urgent treatment yesterday, accompanied by her mother Priya, after two weeks of feeling unwell in Australia’s immigration detention centre on Christmas Island.
+Three-year-old Tharnicaa Nadesalingam was flown to Perth for urgent treatment yesterday, accompanied by her mother Priya, after two weeks of feeling unwell in Australia’s immigration detention centre on Christmas Island.
 The pair left behind husband and father Nades, and Tharnicaa’s five-year-old sister, Kopika.

 “We were trying to distract her, I was actually doing a puppet show over the phone,” Fredericks told Today.

 “For those girls, they’ve never been separated in their life.” – Angela Fredericks

 According to Fredericks, Tharnicaa fell ill on May 25, but her mother says that detention staff brushed off requests for her to be taken to hospital, giving her paracetamol and ibuprofen, instead.
 It was not until her temperature passed 40 degrees celsius that she was given medical attention.
 Finally, when a chest X-ray came back with concerning results, Tharnicaa was placed on a medical evacuation flight from Christmas Island to Perth on Monday, before an ambulance took her to Perth Children’s Hospital for urgent treatment.

 Now, Tharnicaa is being given intravenous antibiotics, while medical staff try to discover the source of her infection.

 Fredericks said that this is the first time that the two sisters have ever been separated.